*This song & quote inspired a script I’m working for my Degree in the Humanities.

 Did she manipulate Boy to gain the upper hand to?

 ….Deal with the death of her paternal bond?

 Cash in on emotional connections equivalent to living in the cult of the son of I am.

 ‘Forgive me not or let me be free!’

 Can we sever ties?

 Hidden behind Neon flashlights pointing to God’s hand

 Asunder is an adverb that means “into separate pieces.”
 So if you’ve torn your ex’s love letter asunder, you’ve forcefully ripped it into separate pieces — and rightly so.

 Asunder comes from the Old English phrase on sundran, which means “into separate places.”
 It is a somewhat archaic and uncommon word and most of us know it only from marriage ceremonies: “What God has joined together let no man put asunder.”
 In most cases you can use its more common synonym “apart” and convey the same meaning, unless you want to express a particularly violent or forceful ripping.

-Posted on 2018-01-23, in INSPIRED BY MY MUSE and tagged Creative Writing exercises, Education OU, Love, Music blog, open university, Stage scripts, Stream of consciousness, stroy development, THIS IS LIFE, writing prompts.
+Posted on 2018-01-23, in INSPIRED BY MY MUSE and tagged Creative Writing exercises, Education OU, Love, MUSIC BLOG, MY WORLD, open university, Stage scripts, Stream of consciousness, writing prompts.
 Bookmark the permalink.
 Leave a comment.